 Franchisors in New York that have at least one franchisee doing business in New York are required to register as a sales tax vendor and must file information returns with the New York State Department of Taxation and Finance.
-The reporting period is from March 1 to February 28 of the subsequent year.
+The reporting period is from March 1 to February 28 of the subsequent year – in most cases.
 The returns are due on March 20.
 You must file even if the franchisee made no sales in New York during the filing period.

 New York franchisors must report specific information, including the identity of, and payments made to, each of your franchisees doing business in New York and certain sales and payment related information.
 For example, New York franchisors must include the name of each franchisee and the gross sales in New York State for each franchise location as reported to you.